AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

 A proposal can be as fleshed out as a proposed implementation, or as vague as an idea.
 Presenting the proposal at a Technical Steering Committee for discussion is preferred so that interested parties can form a working group if necessary.
-The goal is to find view points / impacts that might not have been considered and advertise the development to the community at large.
+The goal of a TSC presentation would be to find view points / impacts that might not have been considered and advertise the development to the community at large.

 Including an example JSON blob which has the fields you think might be needed